seguinleo/WindowsBestPractices/README.md

 - [Optional](#optional)
 - [Conclusion](#conclusion)

-## Quick optimizations (to be repeated approximately once a month)
+## Quick optimizations
-In order:
+In order, to be repeated approximately once a month:
 * Check for viruses/malware with [Malwarebytes](https://malwarebytes.com/)
 * Delete browser history, cache and cookies
 * Update the BIOS and drivers **via your motherboard's website**.
 Avoid CCleaner, Driverscloud, DriverBooster… these utilities may install outdated or non-compatible drivers with your components